lue-bird/elm-bounded-nat/README.md

 ```elm
 percent : Float -> Length
 ```

-This is common but
+is common.
 - _the one implementing_ it has to handle the cases where a value is not between 0 and 1
 - the _type_ doesn't tell us that a `Float` between 0 & 1 is wanted

+with `bounded-nat`
 ```elm
 percent :
     Nat (ArgIn min_ Nat100 ifN_)
     -> Length
 ```
-- _the one using_ it must prove that the numbers are actually between 0 and 100
+- _the user_ it must prove that the numbers are actually between 0 and 100
-- you see the desired input in the type
+- the type tells us that a number 0 to 100 is wanted

 The type
 ```elm